Tabu (actress): Resurgence (2018–present)

-The 2023 witnessed Tabu portray a government official thrice in the thrillers Kuttey, Bholaa and Khufiya.
-In Kuttey, she essayed the role of a corrupt police officer—a role originally written for a man.
+The following year witnessed Tabu portray a government official thrice in the thrillers Kuttey, Bholaa and Khufiya.
+In Kuttey, she essayed the role of a corrupt police officer—a role originally conceived for a man.
 Sukanya Verma commended Tabu for elevating a poorly-written script.
 Once again as a police officer, Tabu starred opposite Devgn in the action thriller Bholaa, which he also directed.
-In her mixed review of the film, Monika Rawal Kukreja felt that Tabu had not been given adequate scope to perform as she is "made to disappear as Devgn takes spotlight while fighting the bad guys".
+In a mixed review of the film, Monika Rawal Kukreja felt that Tabu had not been given adequate scope to perform as she is "made to disappear as Devgn takes spotlight while fighting the bad guys".
 Both Kuttey and Bholaa underperformed at the box-office.
-In Khufiya, she reunited with Bhardwaj for their fifth collaboration as an operative of an intelligence agency alongside Ali Fazal and Wamiqa Gabbi.
-Released directly on to Netflix, the film had a generally ambivalent reception from critics.
-Anuj Kumar of The Hindu was appreciative of Tabu's consistent performances in Bhardwaj's projects, but thought that she had been overshadowed by Gabbi on this occasion.
+In Khufiya, she reunited with Bhardwaj for their fifth collaboration as an operative of an intelligence agency.
+Released directly onto Netflix, the film had a generally ambivalent reception from critics.
+Anuj Kumar of The Hindu was appreciative of Tabu's consistent performances in Bhardwaj's projects, but felt that she had been overshadowed by co-actor Wamiqa Gabbi on this occasion.

 Tabu returned to commercial cinema in 2024 alongside Kareena Kapoor Khan and Kriti Sanon in the female-led heist comedy Crew, in which the trio played flight attendants.
 In preparation, they received training from former cabin crew members.
-Outlook's Garima Das commended Tabu as the film's standout.
+Outlook's Garima Das credited Tabu with the film's standout performance.
 Ranking among the top-grossing Hindi films of 2024, it emerged as a commercial success.
 She next reunited with Devgn for their tenth collaboration in Neeraj Pandey's Auron Mein Kahan Dum Tha, a romantic thriller about a married woman who rekindles a relationship with her incarcerated former lover.
 The film had meagre box-office returns against its estimated ₹1 billion production budget.
-Lachmi Deb Roy of Firstpost panned the film's antiquated storyline and the underutilisation of both Devgn and Tabu, though Dhaval Roy took note of Tabu's performance of "quiet intensity".
+Lachmi Deb Roy of Firstpost panned the film's antiquated storyline and the underutilisation of both Devgn and Tabu.

 In her final release of the year, she had a brief role as Francesca in the Dune franchise prequel series Dune: Prophecy, a character she described as "deep and intense".
-Praising her styling and look in the series, Mini Anthikad Chhibber of The Hindu felt that Tabu had salvaged a poorly-written character but The Hindustan Timess Abhimanyu Mathur compared her performance unfavourably to those of her other English-language roles in Life of Pi and The Namesake.
-She will next star alongside Akshay Kumar and Wamiqa Gabbi in Priyadarshan's horror comedy Bhoot Bangla.
-She will also feature in Puri Jagannadh's as-yet untitled action film starring Vijay Sethupathi.
+In a scathing review for The Hindustan Times, Abhimanyu Mathur wrote that making "an actor as natural and effortless as [Tabu] seem [artificial] is an indictment of how barren the show's writing is".
+In 2026, she featured in a brief role in Priyadarshan's horror comedy Bhooth Bangla starring Akshay Kumar.
+It had a mixed reception from critics who felt that the actress had been underutilised in her role.
+Regardless, it emerged as a commercial success, ranking among the highest grossing Hindi films of the year.
+She will next feature in Puri Jagannadh's Telugu action film Slumdog: 33 Temple Road starring Vijay Sethupathi.